 Caregiver Support Group – Are you gradually feeling more alone — that those around you just don’t seem to get what you are going through?
 Our drop-in Caregiver Support Group meets twice a month and provides a safe place to connect with other caregivers who truly understand.
 Learn and discover strength, emotional support, and a necessary sense of community with like-minded people.
 This group is non-disease specific to encourage caregivers to focus on their own concerns and circumstances.
+Visit our calendar for information on a caregiver support group near you.
 (Go to calendar)

 Caregiving Resource Assistance – Contact our office to schedule time to evaluate your unique caregiver situation so we can connect you to the valuable resources in your community.
 Caregiving can be a rewarding experience but also a difficult and draining job, especially if we are neither trained nor prepared for that role.
 Any person finding themselves in the role of family caregiver would greatly benefit from an individual consultation.

 Understanding a Dementia Diagnosis – Being a caregiver for someone with a memory issue or a dementia diagnosis presents its own unique share of challenges both mentally and physically.

 Do you often ask yourself why your loved one:

 • Forgets simple things but seems so “normal” at other times?

 • Constantly asks to go home when they are home?

 • Follows you around and asks so many questions?